Edinburgh Bonfire Night & History Of Guy Fawkes

 Consider the following during your planning:

-• Keep an eye on the weather, if it rains heavy most events are cancelled
+• Keep an eye on the weather; if it rains heavily most events are cancelled

 • Arrive early and leave early to avoid crowds